cothan/ntt-nexus-zkvm/README.md

 ## Real world performance of NTT

-I had a few published research regards to high speed implementation of NTT.
-For short,
+I have published several research papers on high-speed implementations of the Number Theoretic Transform (NTT).

+In brief:

-1. In table 4 of my paper[2], a vectorize version of NTT faster than the C version with  compiler `-O3` (highest optimization) by `6 to 8` times.
+- In Table 4 of my paper [2], a vectorized version of NTT outperforms the C version compiled with the highest optimization level (-O3) by a factor of 6 to 8.
-2. NTT has the best time complexity `O(nlogn)`.
+- NTT achieves an optimal time complexity of O(nlog⁡n)O(nlogn).
-3. Compiler does not understand how to vectorize NTT properly.

-How can 1 it impact the performance of ZKVM?
+- Current compilers do not adequately vectorize NTT.
+A manual implementation of NTT significantly surpasses the performance of a pure C implementation.
+Consequently, one should not evaluate the performance of NTT solely based on compiler optimization.

+Potential Impact on ZKVM Performance:

-1. Batch processing SIMD NTT instructions -> Lead to at least 4x faster.
+- Implementing batch processing with SIMD NTT instructions could result in at least a 4x speedup.
-2. Higher level of parallelism, the current implementation does not make all my CPU cores full.
-There is not enough task for the CPU to run!
-If this is done properly, expect to be at least 2x faster.
+- Increasing the level of parallelism is crucial.
+The current implementation does not fully utilize all CPU cores, as there are insufficient tasks for the CPU to execute.
+Proper parallelism could yield at least a 2x improvement in performance.

-With these estimation, I expect there is room for 8x improvement in speed.
-The prove time from 107 minutes can be reduced down to 13 minutes.
-It's 94 minutes different!.
+With these estimations, there is potential for an 8x improvement in speed.
+This enhancement could reduce the proof time from 107 minutes to approximately 13 minutes, a reduction of 94 minutes.

 ## How to run

 `cargo nexus verify`.

+## References

 [1] Huang, Junhao, et al. "Improved Plantard arithmetic for lattice-based cryptography."
 IACR Transactions on Cryptographic Hardware and Embedded Systems 2022.4 (2022): 614-636.

 [2] "Fast Falcon Signature Generation and Verification Using ARMv8 NEON Instructions" https://csrc.nist.gov/csrc/media/Events/2022/fourth-pqc-standardization-conference/documents/papers/fast-falcon-signature-generation-and-verification-pqc2022.pdf